How to Find The Perfect Foundation Shade for Your Face

 Now, these next two steps are essential in the color matching process, so you'll want to pay close attention.

-Test The Foundation In The Right Place
+Testing The Foundation In The Right Place

 Most makeup artists start by matching a new foundation to your jawline, and Whitfield leans into that same matching method.
 "I prefer to match clients on the jawline first.
 It's a common misconception that your foundation should match your neck exactly."
 But she tells us that isn't always the best idea.
 "Your neck specifically is more often than not much lighter or darker [if you have hyper-pigmentation] than your actual face or body.
-Of course, you don't want to be completely different colors.
+Of course, you don't want your neck and face to be completely different colors.
 Ideally, you should match the center of your face with your neck color [if it's fairer] to keep everything consistent.

 One other important place on the face to keep in mind is the perimeter because, as Whitfield explains, "your forehead shade is always deeper than anywhere else as it's the highest point of your face and naturally hits the sun the most.
 Whereas your neck is usually hidden beneath the shadows of your chin, by your clothes, etc."

 Once you find your perfect shade match and formula, put it to the test just in case the foundation oxidizes.
 "Think of oxidation as biting into an apple and leaving it on the counter for 30 minutes.
 After the time has passed, you'll notice the inside will begin to brown," says Whitfield.
 If you notice the foundation looks darker or more yellow or red than you remember when you tested it at the counter or drugstore, it's likely due to oxidation.
 You can thank science for that since exposure to oxygen, and your unique skin chemistry (oils and body temperature) can change the color of your new foundation.